oss-review-toolkit/ort/README.md

 [![Analyzer](./logos/analyzer.png)](./analyzer/src/main/kotlin)

-The Analyzer is a Software Composition Analysis (SCA) tool that determines the dependencies of software projects inside the specified input directory (`-i`).
+The _analyzer_ is a Software Composition Analysis (SCA) tool that determines the dependencies of software projects inside the specified input directory (`-i`).
 It does so by querying the detected package managers; **no modifications** to your existing project source code, like applying build system plugins, are necessary for that to work.
 The tree of transitive dependencies per project is written out as part of an